pedromsantos/java-kata/12-golf/src/main/java/org/kata/hole7/README.md

   - Modify the constructor of Board to use the Tile contructor
     - Refactor the constructor on bord to rename loop variable `i` and `j` to `row` and `column`
-    - Inline variable tile in `Board` contructor
+    - Inline variable tile
   - on method `isRowFull` replace Symbol comparisation with method call `isNotEmpty` on `Tile`
   - on method `commonPlayerOnAllColumns` replace Symbol comparisation with method call `hasSameSymbol` on Tile
   - Refactor `TileAt` to use method `hasSamePosition` and default symbol contructor on `Tile`

 - On class `Game`
   - Refactor the method `validatePosition` to use method `isNotEmpty` on `Tile`